 A will, also known as a “last will and testament,” is one of the most important documents that most people will sign.
 A will protects your family and your property when you die.
 A wills lawyer can help you preparea will tailored to your unique needs and circumstances.
 After your death, a will determines who will manage your estate, who gets your property, and who will be the guardian of your minor children.
 An experienced estate planning and wills attorney can guide you through the process of writing a will, including a living will, in NJ.

 Why Is A Will Important?

 Many people feel that creating a will is unnecessary or don’t fully understand what a will protects.
 Although not legally required, a will is a useful tool because it gives you the power to control who gets what.
 Without a will in place, state laws decide how the estate’s assets will be distributed.
 To avoid that hassle, it is advisable to have a good estate plan, setup with the knowledge and assistance of an experience estate planning and wills attorney, in place.

 In addition to a last will and testament, a good estate plan will also contain a living will.
 A living will defines how things should be carried out if you experience an incapacitating illness or injury.
 Typically, this type of will expresses your wishes on prolonging your life artificially, or who will be designated to make medical decisions for you.
 A good estate plan provided by an estate and wills lawyer will usually contain both a last will and testament and a living will.

 Having a last will and testament is beneficial for many reasons, among them:

-Writing Or Interpreting A Will – NJ Estate Planning Attorneys
+Your Guides for Writing A Will in NJ – Estate Planning Attorneys

 Although writing a will may sound simple at first, it can raise many questions.
-As with all estate planning, it is best to have a team of experienced attorneys help you.
-Davison, Eastman, Muñoz, Paone, P.A can assist in in breaking down the details and simplifying the estate planning process.
+As with all estate planning, it is best to have a team of experienced estate planning and wills attorneys help you.
+A wills lawyer at Davison Eastman Muñoz Paone, P.A can assist you in breaking down the details and simplifying the process of writing a will in NJ.
 A will is an important step in the estate planning process and can help your family avoid unnecessary stress and conflict when you die.
 Our attorneys can also assist family members in executing a will or estate plan after a loved one’s death.
 Our firm has law offices conveniently located in Freehold and Toms River.